inspektor-gadget/inspektor-gadget/docs/spec/operators/kubemanager.md

 Show only data from containers with that name

-Fully qualified name: `operators.KubeManager.containername`
+Fully qualified name: `operator.KubeManager.containername`

 ### `podname`

 Show only data from pods with that name

-Fully qualified name: `operators.KubeManager.podname`
+Fully qualified name: `operator.KubeManager.podname`

 ### `selector`

 Labels selector to filter on.
 Only '=' is supported (e.g. key1=value1,key2=value2)

-Fully qualified name: `operators.KubeManager.selector`
+Fully qualified name: `operator.KubeManager.selector`

 ### `namespace`

 Show only data from pods in a given namespace

-Fully qualified name: `operators.KubeManager.namespace`
+Fully qualified name: `operator.KubeManager.namespace`

 ### `all-namespaces`

 Show data from pods in all namespaces

-Fully qualified name: `operators.KubeManager.all-namespaces`
+Fully qualified name: `operator.KubeManager.all-namespaces`